zimolzak/psci-resource-proposal/README.md

+FIXME

-> lot more emph on: FIND WHAT (dashboard) EXIST(S) and don't reinvent it.
+A lot more emph on: FIND WHAT (dashboard) EXIST(S) and don't reinvent it.

 ## Types of triggers

-> Insert here.
+- missed test
+- escalation

 ## Case study

+To illustrate, etc etc., here is a case study:

-> little "box 1" case study, "greater La found out that this was already implemented, so they decided to...."
+> little "box 1" case study, "greater LA found out that this was already implemented, so they decided to...."